Trauma Bond Withdrawal Symptoms: Signs You Need to Know

 3. Establish a network of support.

-Establish a network of support consisting of friends, family members, or support groups that can provide you with knowledge, compassion, and encouragement.
-Developing relationships with people who have been through experiences that are comparable to your own can be especially beneficial.
+Create a support system of friends, relatives, or support groups who can supply you with information, empathy, and boosts.
+Building connections with individuals who have experienced similar circumstances to your own can be particularly helpful.

 4. Challenge Negative Thoughts